Andrea Viviano

 Andrea Viviano (22 June 1904 – 5 December 1962) was an Italian footballer who played as a defender.
-He competed in the 1928 Summer Olympics with the Italy national football team.
+He competed in the 1928 Summer Olympics with the Italy national team.

 Career

 Viviano was born in Alessandria.
 He won the Olympic bronze medal at the 1928 Summer Olympics in the football competition with Italy, but because of a disputed game in some accounts Olympic, his name is not listed among the medal winners.